Cash and Money Market Funds vs. Bonds: Which is Better?

 Bond Concepts by Madison Investments

-Second Quarter, 2023
+Fourth Quarter, 2023

 Having experienced the impact of interest rates rising, let’s examine what investors may face if rates move in the other direction.
 Understanding this phenomenon is essential when deciding whether to invest in cash or bonds.
-Let’s start with the basics.

-The basics: Money Market and Bond Funds
+The Basics: Cash, Money Market Funds, and Bond Funds

 Short-term bond funds typically invest in bonds with maturities of five years or less.
 Intermediate bond funds invest in bonds with maturities out to ten years, while long-term bond funds can invest in bonds with maturities of thirty years or more.
 Longer-term bonds are more sensitive to interest rate movements than short-term bonds.
-Interest rate risk is measured by a bond’s duration.

 Duration

 Duration is a measure of the expected change in a bond’s price for a given change in yields.
 When interest rates rise, duration becomes a tangible measure of a bond’s decrease in value.
 However, duration also offers the potential for capital appreciation.
 When interest rates fall, the price of a bond increases, leading to capital gains for investors should they decide to sell the bond before maturity.
 The greater the duration, the greater the price appreciation (falling rates) or depreciation (rising rates).
-If an investor anticipates interest rates will fall, having exposure to longer-duration securities like bonds can provide a bump for the return of a portfolio.
-With cash and money market funds, if interest rates fall, there is little opportunity for price appreciation.

 Income +/- Change in Price = Total Return